Master of Engineering Management

 Evening classes allow you to tie-in education and on-going work commitments.

-You must have a recognised degree in engineering or an equivalent qualification in a recognised discipline of engineering with a high aggregate, with at least one year of relevant work experience since graduation.
+Recognised degree in engineering or an equivalent qualification in a recognised discipline of engineering with a high aggregate, preferably with at least one year of relevant work experience since graduation.